Batavia, Dutch East Indies: Arrival

 Amsterdam merchants embarked on an expedition to the East Indies archipelago in 1595 under the command of Cornelis de Houtman.
 The English East India Company's first voyage in 1602, commanded by James Lancaster, arrived in Aceh and sailed on to Bantam.
-There, Lancaster was allowed to build a trading post which was the center of English trade in East Indies archipelago until 1682.
+There, Lancaster was allowed to build a trading post which was the center of English trade in the East Indies archipelago until 1682.

 The Dutch government granted the Dutch East India Company (VOC) a monopoly on Asian trade in 1602.
 A year later, the first permanent Dutch trading post in the East Indies archipelago was established in Bantam, West Java.
 Prince Jayawikarta gave Dutch merchants permission to build a wooden warehouse and houses on the east bank of the Ciliwung river opposite Jayakarta in 1610, and the outpost was established the following year.
 As Dutch power increased, Jayawikarta allowed the English to build houses on the west bank of the Ciliwung and a fort near his customs office to maintain a balance of power.

 Tensions between Prince Jayawikarta and the Dutch escalated until 1618, when Jayawikarta's soldiers besieged the Dutch fortress containing the Nassau and Mauritius warehouse.
 An English fleet of 15 ships arrived under Thomas Dale, former governor of the colony of Virginia.
 After a sea battle, newly appointed Dutch governor Jan Pieterszoon Coen escaped to the Moluccas to seek support; the Dutch had taken over the first of the Portuguese forts there in 1605.
 Dutch garrison commander Pieter van den Broecke and five other men were arrested during negotiations, since Jayawikarta believed that he had been deceived by the Dutch.
 Jayawikarta and the English then forged an alliance.

 The Dutch army was on the verge of surrendering to the English when, in 1619, the Sultanate of Banten sent a group of soldiers to summon Jayawikarta.
 Jayawikarta's agreement with the English had not been approved by the Bantenese authorities.
 The conflict between Banten and Jayawikarta and the tense relationship between Banten and the English provided a new opportunity for the Dutch.
 Coen returned from the Moluccas with reinforcements on 28 May 1619, razing Jayakarta to the ground two days later and expelling its population.
 Only the Luso-Sundanese padrão remained.

 Jayawikarta retreated to Tanara, in the interior of Banten, where he later died.
 The Dutch established a closer relationship with Banten and assumed control of the port, which became the regional Dutch center of power.